jtelms/dnd/elyrium.md

 *Teratogenic Breath.(Costs 2 Action)* This creature rolls 1d100, then distribute the result as healing to allied creatures, cannot include itself.

+***Lair and Lair Actions***

+The Avatar of Blood's Wrath is a writhing mass of flesh and bodies, moving of its chaotic internal impulses, influenced by the malignant will of the flesh god it is made in the image of.
+Usually, if this horror is to be found, it will be found gestating inside a major pit of the Church of Sanctified Blood, connected to major vessels and fed mounds of sacrifices.
+Its lair is a pit replete with pools of stagnating blood and corpses as both sacrifice and decoration, limbs laid out in macabre shrines.
+However, anywhere can become its home, as it can root its tendrils into the earth, churning the bodies of the dead into a sludgy slurry, able to raise walls of gore to protect itself from without and to trap its prey within.

+**Lair Actions**

+On initiative count 20 (winning intiative ties), the creature takes a lair action to cause one of the following effects; teh creature cannot use the same effect two rounds in a row.

+- Pools of blood within 120 of the creature sprout grasping hands that seek to drag enemy creatures beneath their surface.
+Any creature within 10ft. of a pool must succeed on a DC 15 STR save or be dragged 20 ft. under the surface of the pool of blood and *Restrained*.
+- Warped eaters of carrion erupt in columns of cacophony, driven toward the fresh meat that entered their breeding grounds, hidden within staleing corpses.
+Up to three targets are harrased by these flesh locusts, forcing the targets to roll a DC 15 CON save, on fail the targets take 3d10 piercing damage or half as much on a success.
+- From various dangling blood vessels and gastric tracts a fine mist of blood and digestive juices dance in clouds across the pit.
+Up to three 15 ft. sphere shaped clouds form in the pit, these clouds are treated as completely obscuring and cannot be seen through except with *Truesight*.
+Any creature that ends their turn within one of these clouds, or if the cloud moves into a creature, takes 2d20 acid damage or poison damage.
+The clouds can be moved by the creature as a lair action, as an action, or as a legendary action.
+The clouds disappear if the creature dies.

+**Regional Effects**

+The region around The Avatar's lair is warped by corruption from The Seed of Life and by the faithful of the Church.
+This creates one or more of the following effects:

+- The land within 6 miles of the lair takes twice as long to traverse, the land being saturated with blood and giving way to foot traffic as if it were mud.
+The air and land reek with the smell of iron and fetid water.
+- Water sources within 1 mile of the lair are fouled by the influence of the cretaure and its followers, waterways take on the consistency of coagulated blood and taste of rust.
+Enemies of the creature who drink the water regurgitate it immediately and are *Poisoned* until healed as their body rejects the foul liquid.
+- Within 1 mile of the lair, there is a consistent *Blood Rain* and every hour one character must make a DC 12 DEX or Perception check, being struck by *Witch Bolt* on failure.
+- Mists of blood obscures the land within 6 miles of the lair.
 **Description**

 ## The Tribes of the Ossificans